-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness environment and boost literacy rates across the district.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness socially, helping to close the achievement gap and enhance their overall educational outcomes.
+By addressing the specific needs of these students, we can foster a more equitable learning environment and boost literacy rates across the district.
 3.6 Action: Provide Learning Management System to support development eKadence and Seesaw Need: The 2023-2024 school year data shows a significant portion of our unduplicated count did not meet the expected yearly growth in English Language Arts (ELA) and mathematics.
 Scope: LEA-wide The technology platform will enable the customization and clear communication of objectives, timelines, progress tracking, and digital tools to foster academic growth, especially for students in the unduplicated count.
 With the districtwide average UPP at 76%, adopting a districtwide access to a learning management system benefit all UPP students, promoting increased support for their academic achievement. iReady, CAASPP 3.7 Action: Site One Time Literacy Funds Need: The 2023-2024 school year data shows a significant portion of our unduplicated count did not meet the expected yearly growth in English Language Arts (ELA) and mathematics.
 Scope: LEA-wide Funding for these resources will enable each site to develop a "literacy change idea."
 These plans will serve as the foundation for enhancing literacy capacity at each site in the coming years, promoting a long-term and sustainable approach to improving literacy.
-With 76% of our student enrollment qualifying as unduplicated pupils, our district has prioritized a districtwide approach to literacy to ensure equitable resource allocation and support for these specific students. iReady, CAASPP 3.8 Action: Site Supplemental Concentration Funding Need: In response to the 2023-2024 school year data showing a significant portion of our This funding will support site actions focused on promoting college and career readiness for English Learners, low-income students, foster youth, and students experiencing homelessness.
-Each site's funding allocations will align with central Goals 1-4.
-As 76% of our district is iReady, CAASPP
+With 76% of our student enrollment qualifying as unduplicated pupils, our district has prioritized a districtwide approach to literacy to ensure equitable resource allocation and support for these specific students. iReady, CAASPP 3.8 Action: Site Supplemental Concentration Funding This funding will support site actions focused on promoting college and career readiness for iReady, CAASPP